joewalnes/go-getter/README.md

 all the code into your own repo.
 This is a pragmatic middle ground that gives you most of the advantages of vendoring, without repository bloat.

+#### How do I use this if I'm a library author?

+You don't.
+It's for top-level (main) programs only.

+#### What if you have multiple top level programs that require different package versions?

+Use different `GOPATH`s.
+I typically have one GOPATH per main project.

 Architectural diagram
 ---------------------